Skip to main content

 If your trailer starts swaying:

-5. Slow down to 45 mph or less.
-The sway should stop as speed decreases.
+5. Slow to 45 mph / 70 km/h — sway stops as speed decreases

 What About Autopilot?

-• Summon / Smart Summon: Disabled.
+Summon / Smart Summon Disabled

 Cost of Towing With a Tesla